 “Most people take it for granted that we have yet to make contact with an extraterrestrial civilization.
 Trouble is, the numbers don’t add up.
 Our Galaxy is so old that every corner of it should have been visited many, many times over by now.”

 Is gargantuan-ly incorrect*.
-Our galaxy is so old and YET so expansive (100,000 180,000 light years from end to end.
-The writer *really* needs to let that sink in) that every part of it couldn’t possibly have been visited within the space of 9.5 billion years.
+Our galaxy is so old and YET so expansive (100,000 to 180,000 light years from end to end.
+The writer *really* needs to let that sink in.) that every part of it couldn’t possibly have been visited within the space of 9.5 billion years.
 Imagine the life forms that possibly rose, gained intelligence plus technological advancement, turned their technological advancement to other systems, and had the ability to visit those other systems across a galaxy (assumed to be spiral barrel shaped like the Andromeda Galaxy~) that is – to be stressed – 100,000 to 180,000 light years diameter and over 20,000 light years deep.
+We still don’t know if our galaxy is 100,000 light years across or double that.

 Even if we said that our area of the galaxy may have been visited many times over during the first 10 billion years, the overwhelming result of that would have been aliens looking at a primordial, gaseous cloud, in turn possibly containing planets: uninhabitable and so devoid of life.